 I have to tell you it was delightful to see them and I could hardly get a word in edgewise during our coaching session!
 Mary and Tom took turns saying “Oh, and I just thought of one more thing we are doing!…..”
 And then there was another fun thing they had accomplished, and then another and another!
 This went on for 90-minutes until we were all laughing and rejoicing realizing how far they had come!

 Making plans together, completing projects together and financial cooperation, aspects they fought over, are problems of the past.
-Len and Laura are planning two adventurous international trips this year and beginning to anticipate a retirement of more artistic and travel adventures from the secure home-base they have stabilized through partnering.
+Mary and Tom are planning two adventurous international trips this year and beginning to anticipate a retirement of more artistic and travel adventures from the secure home-base they have stabilized through partnering.
 They have another grandchild on the way and are proudly involved in their lives.
 Tom has opened up to his spiritual side and has started a men’s reading group at church.
 He and Mary are totally in control of their financial picture, have hired a good investment person to advise them and are making decisions about their future together.
 Their home is completely remodeled and they love it as a restful haven they have created together.
 Mary has cutback on her work schedule and is fully integrating her artistic pursuits that give her great joy.
 They are totally aware when they need to talk and upgrade their partnering if they have the slightest hint of disconnect.
 They are true Big Picture Partners fully enjoying the life they have learned to create together.

 Where it is a desired outcome, I have been known to frequently turn couples on the way to divorce around.
 Within a few months many of them go from talking to attorneys, looking to separate, all the way to saying